 The IP industry runs on negotiations.
 IP professionals must consider and negotiate the interests of inventors, competitors, and the public in every IP application strategy and legal decision.

-Lack Writing And Communication Skills
+You Lack Writing And Communication Abilities

 You’re interested in IP law.
 However, you aren’t interested in a writing-intensive